 The Global Hunger Index (GHI) provides as precise as possible a picture of global nutrition and hunger.
 It measures the nutritional state of the population on the basis of four indicators.
 It has been published for the last ten years by Welthungerhilfe together with the International Food Policy Research Institute (IFPRI) in Washington.

-Hunger hotspots are in Africa south of the Sahara and in South Asia.
-Five of the eight countries, in which the hunger situation is classified as "alarming", lie in Africa: Central African Republic, Chad, Zambia, Sierra Leone and Madagascar.
+Seven of the eight countries, in which the hunger situation is classified as "alarming" or "extremely alarming", lie in Africa south of the Sahara: Central African Republic, Chad, Zambia, Sierra Leone, Liberia, Madagascar and Sudan.
+In Yemen the situation is also classified as "alarming".
 In many south Asian countries such as Pakistan, India, Nepal, Bangladesh, Myanmar, Laos, Cambodia and Indonesia the situation is also classified as serious.
-In other Asian states, the Middle East, Latin America, Caribbean and Eastern Europe, the values are usually at "moderate" or "low".
-For some states, there are no reliable data available.

 WHY is there hunger?